iapafoto/WebGLShader/README.md

 # WebGLShader

-Simple example that shows how to associate multi shaders to canvas in html page
+Simple example that shows how to associate multi glsl shaders to canvas in html page

-Gestion of animation, pause / start, textures, canvas resize, etc.
+Gestion of animation, pause / start, textures, canvas resize, setTime, etc.

 The usefull file is *GLCanvas.js*